 - Hit the [publication] bestseller list.
 (Choose a specific bestseller list so you know which dates to cluster your promotional activities.)

-- Drive exposure internationally by selling [X] copies in the UK, [X] copies in Canada, and [X] copies in India.
+- Drive exposure internationally by selling [X] copies in the UK and [X] copies in Canada.

 Be specific.
 A broad goal, such as “increase ebook sales” isn’t enough — it’s so vague, it’s hard to know what marketing activities will make the biggest dent.
 For example, if you’re hoping to increase readership of a series a specific amount, you’ll know which activities you should prioritize: making the first book in the series permafree, promoting the permafree book via a BookBub Featured Deal, or updating the back matter of early books in the series to include excerpts from and links to the subsequent books.
 Setting specific goals also lets you monitor your progress as the year progresses to see if you’re on track to hit your numeric goal or if you need to ramp up marketing activities for this particular goal.

 2. Hone your target audience